|

 Tip

 The publishing industry needs you.
-It has become

-find a new love-- shout it to the universe, it helps
+they find a new love-- shout it to the universe, it helps

 everyone who is invested in hearing new and different voices